Working with the French Army

 Almost every time I tell someone I worked with the French, I get comments like, “You mean the French have an army?”, “Did they surrender to you the day you got there?”, or some other variation of the “cheese-eating surrender monkey” theme.
 And if they don’t outright insult French troops, they usually dismiss my experience by saying, “Oh, you must have been working with the Foreign Legion.
 They’re not really French.”

 Those comments really get on my nerves.
 And they’re flat out wrong.
 I served with a few Legionnaires and a lot of regular French troops.
 Whatever the French public’s or government’s politics are, their soldiers are brave, well-trained, in fantastic shape and aggressive.
-Describing those men as cowards is an absolutely unfair characterization.
+Describing those men as cowards is absolutely unfair.

 Admittedly, I had a low opinion of French soldiers before I served with them.
 In Kosovo, the French military had a reputation as being politically biased and ineffective.
 As a UN cop I worked with French gendarmes, a type of military police officer.
 They didn’t like the regular French military either.